gpbl/isomorphic500/README.md

 In these cases, the RouteStore set its `currentPageName` to `404` or `500`, so that the Application component can render a [`NotFoundPage`](src/pages/NotFoundPage.js) or an [`ErrorPage`](src/pages/ErrorPage.js).

 > Note that a not-found route may come from the router itself (i.e. the route is missing in the [config](src/routes.js)) but also when a route action sends to the callback an error with `{status: 404}`.

+## Internationalization (i18n)

+To give an example on how to implement i18n in a React application, isomorphic500 supports English and [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY).

+Here, for "internationalization" I mean:

+- to format numbers/currencies and dates/times according to the user's locale
+- to provide translated strings for the texts displayed in the components.

+This app adopts [React Intl](http://formatjs.io/react/), which is a solid library for this purpose.

+### How the user’s locale is detected

+The app sniffs the browser's `accept-language` request header.
+The [locale](https://github.com/jed/locale) npm module has a nice express middleware for that.
+Locales are restricted to those set in the app's [config](../config).

+The user may want to override the detected locale: the [LocaleSwitcher](src/components/LocaleSwitcher.js) component set a cookie when the user chooses a language.
+Also, we enable the `?hl` parameter in the query string to override it.
+Server-side, cookie and query string are detected by the [setLocale](src/server/setLocale.js) middleware.

+So, the `locale` middleware will attach the desired locale to `req.locale`, which come useful to set the `lang` attribute in the `<html>` tag.
+This attribute it is also used by `client.js` to load the locale data client-side.

+### The difficult parts

+React-intl requires some boilerplate to make it working properly.
+Difficulties here arise mainly for two reasons:

+1. React Intl relies on the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) *global* API, which is not always available on some node.js versions nor on some browsers (e.g. Safari).
+Luckly there's an [Intl polyfill](https://www.npmjs.com/package/intl): on the server, we can just "require" it – however on the browser we want to download it *only* when `Intl` is not supported.

+2. For each language, we need to load a set of *locale data* (used by `Intl` to format numbers and dates) and the translated strings, called *messages* (used by `react-intl`).
+While on node.js we can load them in memory, on the client they need to be downloaded first – and we want to download only the relevant data for the current locale.

+**On the server** the solution is easy: as said, the server [loads a polyfill](src/server/intl-polyfill) including both `Intl` and the locale data.
+For supporting the browser, we can instead rely on our technology stack, i.e. flux and webpack.

+### Webpack on the rescue

+**On the client**, we have to load the `Intl` polyfill and its locale data *before* rendering the app, i.e. in [client.js](src/client.js).

+For this purpose, I used webpack's `require.ensure()` to split `Intl` and localized data in multiple chunks.
+Only after they have been downloaded, the app can be mounted.
+See the `loadIntlPolyfill()` and `loadLocaleData()` functions in [IntlUtils](src/utils/IntlUtils.js): they return a promise that is resolved when the webpack chunks are downloaded and `require`d.

+They are used in [client.js](client.js) before mounting the app.

+> **Important**: since `react-intl` assumes `Intl` is already in the global scope, we can't import the fluxible app (which imports react-intl in some of its components) *before* polyfilling `Intl`.
+That's why you see in [client.js](src/client.js) `require("./app")` inside the in the `renderApp()` function, and not as `import` on the top of the file.

+### Internationalization, the flux way

+Lets talk about the data that react-intl needs to deliver translated content.
+It is saved for each language in the [intl](src/intl) directory and **can be shared between client and server** using a store, i.e. the [IntlStore](stores/IntlStore).

+The store listens to a `LOAD_INTL` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
+We execute this action **server side** before rendering the HtmlDocument component in [server/render.js](src/server/render.js), together with the usual `navigateAction`.
+The store will be rehydrate by Fluxible as usual.

+An higher-order component would pass the store state to the react-intl components as props.
+For doing this, I used a custom implementation of [FormattedMessage](src/components/FormattedMessage.js) and [FormattedNumber](src/components/FormattedNumber.js), adopting a small [connectToIntlStore](src/utils/connectToIntlStore.js) utils.

+### Sending the locale to the API

+While this is not required by the 500px API, we can send the current locale to the API so it can deliver localized content.
+This is made very easy by the Fetchr services, since they expose the `req` object: see for example the [photo service](src/services/photo.js).

 ## Development